What To Know Before Eating The Deadly Fugu Fish

 This post contains affiliate links to trusted partners.
 If you purchase through these links, I earn a commission at no extra cost to you.
 Thank you!

-For those taking a - Fugu, also known as the pufferfish, globefish and blowfish, is served in 3,800 different restaurants around Japan
+- Fugu, also known as the pufferfish, globefish and blowfish, is served in 3,800 different restaurants around Japan

 - In order to be authorized to prepare fugu, a chef must go through rigorous training that takes years.
 In fact, at the end of the training the chef must prepare the fish for human consumption and then eat it himself/herself.
 Make sure that when ordering, you ask to see the chef’s certification to be safe.